-- To deliver academic excellence in the learning, teaching, research and knowledge exchange of design, media, communication and technology through the development of new educational models for higher education and industry; - To invest in and value our staff, and ensure the development of our organisational capability; - To enable access to a distinctive and inclusive 'Ravensbourne' student environment and experience; - To foster creativity and talent through the development of the mindsets and skillsets needed to succeed: - To forge and maintain dynamic relationships with our UK and international partners in industry, higher education, and the cultural sector and with the locality and our alumni;
+- To deliver academic excellence in the learning, teaching, research and knowledge exchange of design, media, communication and technology through the development of new educational models for higher education and industry; - To invest in and value our staff, and ensure the development of our organisational capability; - To enable access to a distinctive and inclusive 'Ravensbourne' student environment and experience; - To foster creativity and talent through the development of the mindsets and skillsets needed to succeed; - To forge and maintain dynamic relationships with our UK and international partners in industry, higher education, and the cultural sector and with the locality and our alumni;

-Our recruitment and outreach programme continues to grow, including progression agreements with schools and colleges across the UK.
+Our recruitment and outreach programme continues to grow, including progression agreements with schools and colleges across the UK and targeted Access for mature learners, looked after children and Low POLAR learners to meet the ambitious Access targets in our Access and Participation Plan.
 We continue to explore overseas progression agreements.
 These progression agreements will ensure that post-16 students and international students will experience higher education taster workshops, holiday schools, and UCAS/application support workshops.
 This also provides an excellent opportunity for our current students to act as mentors.
-Our agreement with the Bergh's School for Communication has recently been renewed and we anticipate a further cohort of students to join us in January 2021.
+Our agreement with the Bergh's School for Communication continues and we anticipate a further cohort of students to join us in January 2022.

 As part of the outreach programme, we run subject masterclasses, Saturday clubs, taster days and holiday schools.
-Since March 2020 we have developed a growing suite of online resources and projects that can be accessed from home or in school.
-Taster days and masterclasses are run to allow prospective students to get a feel for studying a creative subject at University, and find out what is available at Ravensbourne.
-We also give workshops providing advice and support to students in Years 9 - 13 (including Access courses) who are considering applying for Higher Education courses in media and design.
+Since March 2020 we have developed a growing suite of online resources and creative projects that can be accessed from home or for teachers to use in school.
+These projects and resources are packaged under the name 'Make it Ravensbourne', a programme that allows prospective students to gain an insight into studying a creative or digital subject at university, and find out what is available at Ravensbourne and access CreaTech careers information, advice and guidance.
+The programme is offered to students in Years 9 - 13 (including Access courses) who are considering applying for Higher Education courses in media and design.

-Despite the ongoing covid-19 situation, we have continued to provide the programme of activities and events, and have continued our collaborative work with London outreach networks.
+Despite the covid-19 pandemic, we have continued to provide the programme of activities and events, and have continued our collaborative work with London outreach networks.
+The pandemic has allowed the team to expand online resources, activities and delivery.